marouanekadiri/Accordion-Collapse-react-native/README.md

 # accordion-react-native

-Accordion is a react native javascript component that allow you to collapse a body by clicking on the header.
+ is a react native javascript component that allow you to show an accordion or a collapse.

 ## Installation